 Grammys Flashback '05: Kanye Wins First of Many

-In a span of merely seven years, West has surpassed the masses into Grammys history.
-In that brief timeframe, he has slot himself on the Top 10 list in nominations (fourth, 51), most awards by a male artist (eighth, 18), and most awards won (ninth, 18).
+In a span of less than a decade, West has surpassed the masses into Grammys history.
+In that brief time-frame, he has slotted himself on the Top 10 list in nominations (sixth, 53), most awards by a male artist (sixth, 21), and most awards won (eighth, 21).

 The then-27-year-old rapper also made history in 2005 for the most Grammys in one night by tying Lauryn Hill for the second-most nominations in one night, positioning himself behind only Michael Jackson's twelve nominations in 1984.

 After the show, the record-book rapper talks to ET's special correspondent Paula Abdul, who prompts him to recount his passionate acceptance speech.

 "Everybody thought I was going to go crazy.
 They thought I was going to snap out," he says.
 "Everybody wanted to know what I would do I if didn't win.
 Well, I guess we'll never know."

 We wouldn't know what it was like until West didn't receive an award at the Grammys for the first time in a year in which he had been nominated in 2011.
 However, that was after he had already built a plentiful collection of fourteen Grammy Awards.